-A nudity rider is a document which clearly defines the level of nudity and the actions to be performed and recorded on camera by actors in any digital media project such as film or tv.
-A nudity rider protects actors by setting clear boundaries for what they are willing to do and protects productions because they have clear permission for and ownership of the materials produced throughout filming and proof it was obtained consensually.
-A nudity rider also stipulates how the footage can be used.
+A nudity rider documents and clearly defines the levels of nudity and the intimate actions to be performed in creative projects such as film, television, and theater.
+A nudity rider protects performers by setting clear boundaries for what they are willing to do and protects productions because they have clear permission for and ownership of the materials produced throughout filming or production and proof it was obtained consensually.
+A nudity rider stipulates how the footage can be used.
 For instance, perhaps nudity is okay in the film but can’t be used in a trailer or other promotional materials.

 Description of What is Happening